relativity

 Lorentz transformation derivations

-What follows are four derivations of the Lorentz transformation from the complete Galilei (Galilean) transformations for space with time (3+1) and time with space (1+3).
-Their intersection is linear space and time (1+1), which is the focus of the derivations.
-The other dimensions may be reached by rotations for space or time.
-I. Space with …
+What follows are four derivations of the Lorentz transformation from the complete Galilei (Galilean) transformations for length space with time (3+1) and duration space with distance (1+3).
+Their intersection is distance and time (1+1), which is the focus of the derivations.
+The other dimensions may be reached by rotations for distance or time.
+I. Length

 Lorentz transformation derivations Read More »